deadc0de6/dotdrop/docs/templating.md

 ## Templating or not templating

-The dotfile config entry [template](config-format.md#dotfiles-entry) and the global config entry [template_dotfile_default](config-format.md#config-entry) allow you to control whether a dotfile is processed by the templating engine.
+The dotfile config entry [template](config-dotfiles.md#dotfiles-entry) and the global config entry [template_dotfile_default](config-config.md) allow to control whether a dotfile is processed by the templating engine.

 Obviously, if the dotfile uses template directives, it needs to be templated.
 However, if it is not, disabling templating will speed up its installation (since it won't have to be